-These pains aren’t that much different from the strange noises your car may make every once in a while.
+These body pains aren’t that much different from the strange noises your car may make every once in a while.
 It makes some sort of buzzing or whistling, and then the noise disappears as quickly as it came.
 Those of us who aren’t mechanics won’t think anything else of it.
 But, just like your car, the aches in your body generally get worse over time, and it is usually a sign of an much larger, underlying problem.

 Even though this section focuses on heart disease, chest pain is not the only sign that something is wrong.
-Imagine this scenario: it’s a hot summer day and your sweating while cutting the grass.
+Imagine this scenario: it’s a hot summer day and you’re sweating while cutting the grass.
 You stop to wipe your forehead, when suddenly your jaw starts to hurt.
 Everyone has taught you to worry about chest pain.
 So you don’t think anything about it.
 You could have squeezed down hard on your jaw because you were stressed at work.

 Unfortunately, jaw pain could be a sign that your heart is stressed.
 Jaw pain could be a warning sign of an imminent heart attack or that one is about to happen.

-The pain associated with heart attacks often times manifests in different areas of the chest: the shoulders, the arm, the abdomen, the lower part of the jaw, or the throat.
+The pain associated with heart attacks often times shows itself in different areas of the chest: the shoulders, the arm, the abdomen, the lower part of the jaw, or the throat.
 If you experience sudden shoulder or jaw pain, stop doing what you are doing and let someone know; then get medical attention.

 2. Lower back pain